 You can buy regular water filter pitchers from many high street stores and supermarkets, often at a very low price.
 However, alkaline pitchers can be a little harder to come by.
-I generally find they are most readily available at competitive prices online on places such as Amazon.
+I generally find they are most readily available at competitive prices online.

 How much does an alkaline water pitcher filter cost?